janestreet/ppx_inline_test/README.md

 ### Execution

+Tests are ignored, unless both these conditions are met:

+- the executable containing the tests is linked with `ppx_inline_test.runner.lib`
-Tests are executed when the executable containing the tests is called with command line
+- the executable containing the tests is called with command line arguments:
-arguments:

     your.exe inline-test-runner libname [options]

-otherwise they are ignored.

 This `libname` is a way of restricting the tests run by the executable.
 The dependencies of your library (or executable) could also use `ppx_inline_test`, but you don't